fh2019ustc/DocTr-Plus/README.md

 🔥 **Good news!
-Our work has been accepted by the IEEE Transactions on Multimedia.**
+Our work has been accepted by IEEE Transactions on Multimedia.**

 🚀 **Exciting update!
 We have created a demo for our paper, showcasing the generic rectification capabilities of our method.
 [Check it out here!](https://doctrp.docscanner.top/)**